• Icon Head

 • when we interact with you directly;

-• when you engage with our website;
+• when you use our website;

 • when you apply to work at Greenwood Roche; or